engineyard/ey-docs/pages/application_home.md

   * Or Add a Gem From a Custom Gem Server
   * Click **Select Unix Packages** after all Gems have been configured.

 On the Unix Packages page you can configure system dependences.
-For example: ''imagemagick''.
+For example: *imagemagick*.

   * Search for a Unix Package
   * Click **Go to dashboard** after you've configured all Unix packages.